Categories

 Sometime later, a fully-recovered Jane wakes up within a house that’s out in the middle of a desert.
 From there, she makes her way out to the pool to find Sabina and Troy.
 The princess proceeds to hug her and apologizes for running out on her before she shows off her newly-dyed hair.
 Vasko is puzzled as to what’s going on, before Sabina and Troy decide to explain themselves.
 The princess says that they planned on using her shopping trip as the perfect way for them to sneak off and secretly start their new life together.
 Troy chimes in by explaining that he’s built up his salary over a two-year span in order to get this picturesque desert home built with environmentally-friendly materials.
 As for being as far away from unnecessary attention, Sabina took care of that by using her own allowance to purchase this slice of desert land and under a shell company that she created.
 They knew that this life would never fly with her father, especially since a servant would never be allowed to engage in a relationship with his own daughter.
 As such, the only way they could let their love for each other flourish was if they pulled such a drastic action.
 Thankfully, they planned all of this out in grand detail.
 However, Samir’s constant assassination attempts that started over at the airport had put those plans initially into chaos, but Vasko was able to be there at the right time in order to save her.
 Sabina and Troy then share their amazement by the fact that Jane’s injuries have healed up in only four days.
 After she briefly mentions about her advanced “healing metabolism”, Jane tells her that her brother Samir was behind her attempted assassinations via several assassins, as well as a freelancer who was offering a $2 million bounty for his services.
 Sabina is rightfully outraged that her own brother would do this before Vasko assures her that he’s been busted.
 Troy then assures his love that Samir was always jealous of her before he asks Jane what she’s going to do now, to which Vasko says that she’ll need some time to think things over.
 After she gets a spare bikini and goes for a swim, she narrates about the fact that Sabina and Troy have become “forbidden lovers” who’ve managed to flee towards a better life for themselves.
 Even though Jane thinks that Mr. Poonwalla will ultimately find out where they are, Vasko ultimately decides that she can’t force these two apart due to their genuine love for each other.

 As such, she ultimately flies back to NYC as Maureen meets up with her at the terminal.
 From there, Det.
 Fernandez tells her that Churchill actually vanished from the hospital that he was taken to, due to someone helping him escape.
 As they reach the airport bar, Jane says that she was certain that she strangled the man to death, but she underestimated the strength of his neck.
 Maureen then assures her that she did collapse his throat and that the medic had to cut open an airway into his neck.
 As for Samir, he did confess to his crimes.
 However, he was able to use his father’s diplomatic immunity in order to get deported back to Saudi Arabia.
 As for where Sabina is, she says that now that her brother has been busted and that Churchill was ousted in the process, she and her bodyguard are out on their own and that it’s no longer their business.
 Despite Det.
-Fernandez wanting to know where Sabina and Troy are, Vasko tells her this was an act of love that must have a happy ending for once, regardless of how their family business ultimately handles this.
+Fernandez wanting to know where Sabina and Troy are, Vasko tells her that this was an act of love and that they must have a happy ending for once, regardless of how their family business ultimately handles this.
 Maureen then expresses her gratitude towards her friend, mainly towards her use of the word “love” towards anything other than food, drinks, blood or even guns.
 After Det.
 Fernandez assures her that she’s dropping the case, the series ends with Jane asking the bartender for some drinks before she leans in to give her longtime friend a kiss.

 Before we continue, I should mention that there’s also a 10-page short story that’s included with the first issue of the previous series.
 As such, I’ll also cover this breezy tale that has Palmiotti writing the story and Sam Lotfi handling the artwork.
 In this venture that sees our featured heroine “From The Beginning”, we open with her chasing down a group of perps on foot while shooting at them.
 During this, she narrates how she used to be a regular part of society, but she’s now her “best friend’s lethal weapon”.
 While she does miss her old life, she doesn’t look back at it too much since it would distract her from her duties.
 She then mentions about the crooks who’re trying to drive away from her in their Hummer as she explains that they’ve been mainly pilfering from trucking companies within the tri-state area.
 From there, Maureen asked her to track down a lead that’s paying off, bringing her to a mad pursuit of the three felons: Gina Chase, Brian and Vince.
 Due to her own “short temper and impressive talent” of using vehicles as weapons, she’s forced to go after these fiends on foot and that she must catch them before they get to the highway and escape.
 Thankfully, Det.
 Fernandez and her partner named Rob drive and intercept the fleeing felons.
 With the thugs having no intention of slowing down or even stopping, Maureen manages to fire off some shotgun blasts and takes out the driver named Brian, causing them to crash into a store.
 Suddenly, Gina manages to wearily get out of the wrecked vehicle before Maureen orders her to surrender.
 However, Chase refuses to go back to jail as she manages to shoot Det.
 Fernandez in the chest.
 As such, Painkiller Jane takes the fiend out with a vicious headshot.

 While she dashes over to her friend to check up on her, Vasko narrates about how much of a sister Maureen has been to her and that they’re very much alike in numerous ways.
 From there, we flashback to their time as trainees within the police academy.
 Even though Fernandez was able to beat her fellow roommate in various things, it only inspired Jane to push herself harder and that she developed a deep admiration towards Maureen.
 When they were out in public, our two ladies were able to become the center of attention out in various public gatherings.
 On one particular night, Fernandez shows some nude pictures of herself towards Vasko.
 Jane found her friend’s body “stunning” before she ultimately “took a chance” and began to kiss her, which ultimately led to them sharing an intimate and loving night in bed with each other.
 Even though Maureen would ultimately go on to marry her boyfriend named Mike, Vasko says that she was fine with that since she was still trying to find herself and that she wasn’t “the most sexual person” back then.
 Ultimately, they graduate from the academy as Jane’s parents (I assume Karl & Maria, even though they’re not named here) attend the ceremony and take several pictures as well.
 During this, Vasko is met upon by her “old boyfriend” named Raymond (though her then-fiancé Mark Willofsky seems to be nowhere in this version of the backstory) who tells her that it’s awesome that she’s now a cop.
 Following the ceremony, the whole group have a celebratory dinner at Casa Mattaeo’s where Karl shares stories about her daughter’s new profession, mainly tales that she’s never heard before.
 From there, the flashbacks end with Jane sharing tales about how she and Maureen “terrorized certain teachers” and even played practical jokes upon the staff.
 Back in the present, Vasko checks up on her friend.
 Thankfully, Det.
-Fernandez survived the gunshot to her already wearing a bulletproof vest.
-Having being helped back onto her feet, Maureen thanks her longtime friend for providing the necessary information that ultimately helped them stop the newly-deceased group of felons.
+Fernandez survived the gunshot thanks to her already wearing a bulletproof vest.
+Having been helped back onto her feet, Maureen thanks her longtime friend for providing the necessary information that ultimately helped them stop the newly deceased group of felons.
 As they head out to celebrate over some burgers while they “talk like it’s the old times”, the story ends with Jane narrating about how much they’ve gone through ever since their graduation, ranging from Det.
 Fernandez losing her husband while Vasko ended up losing her previous life.
 Despite their losses, they’re still fighting crime together.
 Jane goes on to narrate how life helps them realize who “really matters” the most in their lives, compared to those who aren’t and those “whose balls are the most fun to bust”.

 Moving on, we’ve now reached the second and final contribution that Icon would bring to this long-running character.
-Published in May, July & October 2014, “Painkiller Jane: The 22 Brides” is a three-issue mini-series that sees Palmiotti and Santacruz once again team up to handle the writing & artistic duties of this tale.
+Published in May, July & October 2014, “Painkiller Jane: The 22 Brides” is a three-issue mini-series that sees Palmiotti and Santacruz once again teaming up to handle the writing & artistic duties of this tale.
 Challenging Studios gets to take up the task of coloring the overall venture, while Norberto Fernandez gets to have specific artwork duties for the story’s prologue.
 So, what kind of explosive adventure will our familiar vigilante and her longtime group of crime-fighting female furies face this time around?
 Let’s join up and find out.

 We open on a prologue that speaks of “the wealthiest king in the world” living large within “the most picturesque and expensive palace” of all.
 It was the home of the 21 Brides, who were all “women of magnificent splendor” that were gathered throughout the globe to be the king’s numerous wives.
 Although they had everything they ever desired, there was one thing that they most wanted but couldn’t have: their freedom.
 This was because the king himself was “a repulsive and heartless tyrant who despised himself” and as a result, took his anger out on those around him.
 The 21 Brides never fought back against him out of fear that they would suffer from his fierce wrath.
 As such, they suffered through various beatings and wound up with numerous injuries or “even worse” kinds of fate.
 Then one day, the king would acquire his 22nd Bride.
 However, she wouldn’t be as easily submissive as the rest of the women.
 On their wedding night, she fought back at him.
 Even though the king wasn’t used to this kind of resistance, he still prevailed by the end.
 As a result, this 22nd Bride wound up with a scar near her right eye.
 She then proceeds to chat with the rest of the brides and calls them out for not striking back at the ruthless king, despite vastly outnumbering him.
 Afterwards, she tells them of a place where women are treated with absolute respect & dignity and that if they want to reach that paradise, then they must work together as she promises to help free them all from their oppression.
 On that night, they set in plan in motion as the king checks up on his sleeping brides before he approaches his newest bride with ill intent.
 Suddenly, all 22 Brides spring into action as they hold him up and viciously kill him.
 Even though his blood-curling scream would resonate through the palace, none of his guards came to help him, especially since the brides managed to bribe them all early on.
 From there, the prologue ends with the women fleeing from the castle and following their inspiring leader towards a better life for themselves.

 We then truly begin within Central Park as Carrie and Libby are enjoying a relaxing day.
 Suddenly, a nearby building explodes as they rush over to investigate.
 They soon learn from a crew leader that he and his team were renovating the emergency stairs when the whole facility suddenly imploded.
 After they learn that the man and his fellow workers were the only ones within the building, Carrie then covers her mouth with a bandana and decides to head inside in order to find any survivors.
 Shortly after several fire fighters arrive, Carrie emerges with a lone guy.
 Later as she’s receiving oxygen from a tank, a fire fighter informs her that the guy she rescued is going to be fine, as he only suffered a broken leg and smoke inhalation.
 Meanwhile, Maureen has arrived onto the scene as an officer informs her that the building was cleared for minor construction before it suddenly collapsed and claimed two lives.
 He then says that at the time of the sudden implosion, only construction workers were inside and fixing the emergency stairs, since the tenants were moved into a hotel during the work.
 Det.
-Fernandez then wonders how the building was destroyed, since it was around for a very long time and were originally built to be fortress-strong.
+Fernandez then wonders how the building was destroyed, since it was around for a very long time and was originally built to be fortress strong.
 As such, she asks for the surveillance footage of the surrounding area before she learns about a young woman who ran in and saved a worker.
 From there, she approaches Carrie & Libby and automatically assumes that they were somehow involved with the building’s destruction (given her past history with them, I guess).
 Carrie assures her that she and her sister were in the park when this incident went down and that this the third time this week that this has happened within the city.
 Maureen then tells the two ladies that they must be brought to the police station in order for them to make some proper statements and that if they simply tell her fellow officers what happened, then they’ll be back on the street relatively quickly.
 Carrie agrees to do so, as long as she buys some lunch for her and her sister, to which Det.
 Fernandez complies as she gives some money to a cop and tells him to get them some pizza slices and drinks.

 Meanwhile at the East Side Cinema, Jane is watching a movie.
 However, she’s having a hard time hearing it due to a young couple constantly talking about the film.
 Ultimately, this annoys Vasko as she yells at them to be quiet.
 However, this action gets her kicked out of the theater.
 Suddenly, she and the employee hear a loud noise back inside before the whole cinema explodes and collapses.
-Shortly afterwards, she asks him if they were anyone else inside there besides the two moviegoers.
-He then says that only three others employees were in there as Jane calls up Maureen and tells her to bring the proper authorities over here.
+Shortly afterwards, she asks him if there was anyone else inside there besides the two moviegoers.
+He then says that only three other employees were in there as Jane calls up Maureen and tells her to bring the proper authorities over here.
 As she tries to head back inside, she smells some leaking gas as it gets ignited and blows up, causing her to get thrown into a nearby bus.

 Later, she wakes up within a bed where she’s met upon by Lulu Stump.
 She explains that Det.
 Fernandez gave her over to the Brides after the paramedics had finished their own examination over her.
 From there, she’s spent the next two days resting up while under the watchful eyes of the Brides.
 Vasko then learns that she and that lone employee were the only ones who survived the theater’s sudden destruction and that Det.
 Fernandez was only two blocks away when she got her friend’s call, due to a similar incident.
 Later, Jane asks Lulu where she can take a shower.
 Lady Stump proceeds to lead her over to one that’s being used by Hardkiss.
 Vasko asks her if she lives here with Lulu, to which Hardkiss says that all of the Brides live here on the building’s top six floors and its adjacent penthouse.
 While Jane says that she’s already aware of the several buildings that’ve been suddenly destroyed, Hardkiss then mentions that each one of those buildings had a symbol on them as well.
 Vasko then mentions that she didn’t know about that, to which Hardkiss explains that every single building that ultimately gets decimated had the same symbol placed within their basement walls.
 Namely, it’s a red upside-down skull with blue diamonds in its eyes.
 With the unknown fiends targeting these buildings, Jane wonders why they would be going after such trivial structures.
 Lulu then assumes that their foes are more interested in scaring people as opposed to killing them before she says that they must find a connection between these buildings.
 After being presented with the symbol, Vasko then asks them to wait until she’s done with her shower before they resume their investigation.
 One hour later, Maureen arrives as she meets up with the Brides’ technical expert named Spider (formerly named Spyder).
 Det.
 Fernandez explains that there hasn’t been any further attacks ever since the destruction of the East Side Theater, nor has there been any revelations from the surveillance footage, especially since the buildings could’ve been rigged to blow several months in advance.
 Spider then says that the only connection that she could find is that every single building that’s been destroyed were over six decades old.
 Maureen even adds onto the fact that the devious symbol was checked across several local artists, but it failed to bring up any notable leads as all search avenues thus far has ultimately lead to dead ends.
 Spider then says that the Brides appreciate her police department in trusting them with cracking this case, to which Det.
 Fernandez says that her comrades hate having to ask Spider’s group for help.
 However, the Brides know the NYC streets better than anyone else, thus the alliance.
 From there, they arrive at the Brides’ rooftop pool as Maureen hugs Jane for her recovery.
 Afterwards, she asks the Brides for some private time with her longtime friend.
 Libby agrees to her request, since she and the rest of the group can get ready for an upcoming show.
 She goes on to explain that Lady Morgana is going to perform at a place called “The Rox”, which is going to close down following the show.
 For the event, the Brides are going to handle security with Go-Go and Ally (originally Dark Ali) being already there as bodyguards before their comrades ultimately arrive.
 As the Brides head out, Libby tells Maureen to either let herself out once she’s done or stay put and have fun.
 From there, Det.
 Fernandez decides to take up said offer and go for a swim.